 Rec, Spa, Premium Amenities

 Take in the views from a terrace and a garden and make use of amenities such as complimentary wireless Internet access.
-This hotel also features concierge services, wedding services, and a fireplace in the lobby.
+Additional amenities include concierge services, wedding services, and a fireplace in the lobby.

 Satisfy your appetite at the hotel's restaurant, where you can enjoy drinks at a bar, take in a garden view, or dine alfresco (weather permitting).
 Mingle with other guests at a complimentary reception, held on select days.
 Quench your thirst with your favorite drink at a bar/lounge.